OgbondaGlory/Volume-registration-of-an-anthropomorphic-chest-phantom/README.md

-# 3D-3D_Image_Registration
+# Volume registration of an anthropomorphic chest phantom: A method to generate patient-specific surface meshes for medical simulators

 How we can use AI to help with something called 'deformable image registration' in CT scans.